Levy's continuity theorem

 Here are some notes on Lévy’s continuity theorem, which is a very clean result on a type of weak convergence of measures often used in probability.
 The discussion below is very standard in probability books for the $d=1$ case, but the proof in $\R^d$ is slightly harder to find.

 Denote by $\mathcal{C}^b(\R^d)$ the set of real continuous and bounded functions on $\R^d$.
-We recall that a sequence of probability measures $(\mu_n)_{n \geq 1}$ is said to converge to a probability measure $\mu$ in the narrow sense or in the narrow topology if \begin{equation*} \ird \varphi(x) \d \mu_n(x) \to \ird \varphi(x) \d \mu(x) \qquad \text{for all $\varphi \in \mathcal{C}^b(\R^d)$.} \end{equation*} (In some places this is referred to as weak convergence, but for me this conflicts with the weak convergence in Banach spaces, which is slightly different.)
+We recall that a sequence of probability measures $(\mu_n)_{n \geq 1}$ is said to converge to a probability measure $\mu$ in the narrow sense or in the narrow topology if \begin{equation*} \ird \varphi(x) \d \mu_n(x) \to \ird \varphi(x) \d \mu(x) \qquad \text{for all $\varphi \in \mathcal{C}^b(\R^d)$.} \end{equation*} (In some places this is referred to as weak convergence, not to be confused with the weak convergence in Banach spaces.)
 There is a topology on the set of probability measures on $\R^n$ (or on the set of all finite measures on $\R^n$), called the narrow topology, for which the concept of convergence is the one we just defined.

-Proof.(Proof of Theorem 1.)
-One implication is direct: if $\mu_n$ converges to $\mu$ in the narrow topology, it is clear that its Fourier transform converges pointwise to $\widehat{\mu}$, since both the real and imaginary parts of $x \mapsto e^{-i x \xi}$ are in $\mathcal{C}^b(\R^d)$.
-The other implication is a bit more subtle.
-Since $\widehat{\mu}_n$ converges pointwise to $\widehat{\mu}$, the dominated convergence theorem shows that, for any $\delta > 0$, \begin{equation*} \frac{1}{(2\delta)^d}\int_{C_\delta} (1 - \widehat\mu_n(\xi)) \d \xi \to \frac{1}{(2\delta)^d}\int_{C_\delta} (1 - \widehat\mu(\xi)) \d \xi \qquad \text{as $n \to +\infty$,} \end{equation*} where $C_\delta := [-\delta,\delta]^d$ is the cube of side $2\delta$ on $\R^d$.
-Since $\widehat{\mu}$ is continuous at $0$ (and we have $\widehat{\mu}(0)=1$), the right hand side can be made small by choosing $\delta$ appropriately, and then one can see that by choosing the right $\delta$, the left hand side can be made as small as we wish, uniformly for all $n$; that is, for all $\epsilon > 0$ there exists $\delta > 0$ such that \begin{equation*} \frac{1}{(2\delta)^d}\int_{C_\delta} (1 - \widehat\mu_n(\xi)) \d \xi \leq \epsilon \qquad \text{for all $n \geq 1$.} \end{equation*} Lemma 3 then shows that the sequence $(\mu_n)_{n \geq 0}$ is tight, so by Prokhorov’s theorem it must have a subsequence which converges weakly to a probability measure.
-This probability measure must be $\mu$, due to the implication we proved first.
+Proof of Theorem 1.
+One implication is easy: if $\mu_n$ converges to a probability measure $\mu$ in the narrow topology, it is clear that its Fourier transform converges pointwise to $\widehat{\mu}$, since both the real and imaginary parts of $x \mapsto e^{-i x \xi}$ are in $\mathcal{C}^b(\R^d)$.
+Of course, $\widehat{\mu}$ is continuous, as remarked before.
+The other implication is the interesting one.
+Since $\widehat{\mu}_n$ converge pointwise to $\zeta$, the dominated convergence theorem shows that, for any $\delta > 0$, \begin{equation*} \frac{1}{(2\delta)^d}\int_{C_\delta} (1 - \widehat\mu_n(\xi)) \d \xi \to \frac{1}{(2\delta)^d}\int_{C_\delta} (1 - \zeta(\xi)) \d \xi \qquad \text{as $n \to +\infty$,} \end{equation*} where $C_\delta := [-\delta,\delta]^d$ is the cube of side $2\delta$ on $\R^d$.
+Since $\zeta$ is continuous at $0$, the right hand side can be made small by choosing $\delta$ appropriately, and then one can see that by choosing again $\delta$ small enough, the left hand side can be made as small as we wish, uniformly for all $n$; that is, for all $\epsilon > 0$ there exists $\delta > 0$ such that \begin{equation*} \frac{1}{(2\delta)^d}\int_{C_\delta} (1 - \widehat\mu_n(\xi)) \d \xi \leq \epsilon \qquad \text{for all $n \geq 1$.} \end{equation*} Lemma 3 then shows that the sequence $(\mu_n)_{n \geq 0}$ is tight, so by Prokhorov’s theorem it must have a subsequence which converges weakly to a probability measure $\mu$.
+Due to the implication we proved first, it must happen that $\widehat{\mu} = \zeta$, so $\mu$ is uniquely determined by $\zeta$.
 In fact, this reasoning applies to any subsequence of $(\mu_n)_{n \geq 0}$, so the whole sequence must converge weakly to $\mu$. ∎

 In the previous proof we used the following well-known property, which holds in any topology and in particular in the narrow topology: